Indictments Stem from Joint Effort to Prevent Worker Exploitation through Statewide Wage Theft Initiative

 To date, several cases involving multiple jurisdictions have been brought against defendants across New York City and State, accounting for more than $2.5 million in stolen wages affecting over 400 workers.

-CITY METRO CORP., NIKITAS NIKOLIS, 61, and ANTHONY CAGGIANO, 54, are charged in an indictment filed in New York County Supreme Court with Grand Larceny in the Second and Third Degrees, Scheme to Defraud in the First Degree, and Offering a False Instrument for Filing in the First Degree for stealing over $241,000 from more than 45 construction workers, who were tasked with performing a concrete installation project at a hotel being built in Midtown Manhattan.
+CITY METRO CORP., NIKITAS NIKOLIS, 61, and ANTHONY CAGGIANO, 54, are charged in an indictment filed in New York County Supreme Court with Grand Larceny in the Second and Third Degrees, Scheme to Defraud in the First Degree, and Offering a False Instrument for Filing in the First Degree for stealing over $241,000 from more than 45 construction workers, who were tasked with performing a concrete installation project at a hotel being built in Midtown Manhattan, among other projects in other boroughs.
 Between June 2015 and April 2017, a number of workers were only paid part of their wages, or in some cases, not paid at all.
 Instead, the defendants diverted portions of the monies that should have been used to pay their employees.
 Assistant District Attorneys Leah Keith and Carey Ng are handling the prosecution of the case, under the supervision of Assistant District Attorney Diana Florence, Attorney-in-Charge of the Construction Fraud Task Force and Senior Investigative Counsel, and with the assistance of Task Force Coordinator Hildalyn Colon Hernandez, Principal Financial Investigator Robert Pomeroy, and Paralegals Sophia Inkeles and Amanda Bauza.

 In a separate case, WHISK REMODELING CORP. was convicted of Offering a False Instrument for Filing in the Second Degree for failing to pay nearly 29 workers approximately $90,000 in wages.
 Assistant District Attorney Carey Ng handled the prosecution of the case with the assistance of Paralegal Sophia Inkeles.